 1 Awarding Institution Universitas Indonesia

 2 Teaching Institution Universitas Indonesia

 3 Programme Title Doctoral Program in Civil Engineering Doctoral Program in Mechanical Engineering Doctoral Program in Electrical Engineering Doctoral Program in Metallurgy & Material Engineering Doctoral Program in Chemical Engineering Engineering Doctoral Program in Architecture Doctoral Program in Industrial Engineering

 4 Class Regular

 5 Final Award Doctor (Dr.)

-6 Accreditation / Recognition Civil Engineering Doctoral Program: Accreditation A from BAN-PT Mechanical Engineering Doctoral Program: A Accreditation A from BAN-PT Electrical Engineering Doctoral Program: Accreditation A from BAN-PT Metallurgy & Material Engineering Doctoral Program: Accreditation A from BAN-PT Chemical Engineering Engineering Doctoral Program: Accreditation A from BAN-PT Accreditation A from BAN-PT Industrial Engineering Doctoral Program: On Accreditation Process
+6 Accreditation / Recognition Civil Engineering Doctoral Program: Accreditation A from BAN-PT Mechanical Engineering Doctoral Program: A Accreditation A from BAN-PT Electrical Engineering Doctoral Program: Accreditation A from BAN-PT Metallurgy & Material Engineering Doctoral Program: Accreditation A from BAN-PT Chemical Engineering Engineering Doctoral Program: Accreditation A from BAN-PT Accreditation A from BAN-PT Architecture Doctoral Program: Accreditation B from BAN-PT Industrial Engineering Doctoral Program: On Accreditation Process

-7 Language(s) of Inst ruction Indonesia
+7 Language(s) of Insti ruction Indonesia

 8 Study Scheme (Full Time / Part Time) Full Time

 9 Entry Requirements Master graduate from study programs in line with study program chosen and pass the entrance examination

 10 Study Duration Designed for 3 years

 Type of Semester Number of semester Number of weeks /semester

 Regular 6 14 - 17

 Short (optional) none none

-11 Streams: The Civil Engineering Doctoral Program has six streams as follow: • Structure • Construction Management • Transportation • Water Resource Management • Project Management • Geotechnique The Mechanical Engineering Doctoral Program has four streams as follow: Energy Conversion Engineering Design and Product Development Manufacture Engineering Fire Safety Engineering and Management The Electrical Engineering Doctoral Program has eight streams as follow: Telecommunication Engineering Electrical Power and Energy Engineering Photonic and Electronic Engineering Control Engineering Multimedia and Information Engineering Security of Information Network Engineering Telecommunication Management Electrical Power and Energy Management The Metallurgy & Material Engineering Doctoral Program has two streams as follow: • Corrosion and Protection • Material Engineering and Manufacture Process The Chemical Engineering Doctoral Program has five streams as follow: • Industry Catalist • Gas Management • Product Design and Chemical Process • Environmental Protection and Work Safety • Gas Technology The Industrial Engineering Doctoral Program has two streams as follow: • Rekayasa Kualitas Manufaktur • Rekayasa Sistem Jasa 12 Graduate Profiles: FTUI Doctoral Program Graduates haves the capabilities of demonstrating expansion, novelty breakthrough in research in the engineering or architecture field in accordance to certain stream or sub-stream.
+11 Streams:

+The Civil Engineering Doctoral Program has six streams as follow:

+- Structure

+- Construction Management

+- Transportation

+- Water Resource Management

+- Project Management

+- · Geotechnique

+The Mechanical Engineering Doctoral Program has four streams as follow:

+- · Energy Conversion

+- Engineering Design and Product Development

+- Manufacture Engineering

+- Fire Safety Engineering and Management

+The Electrical Engineering Doctoral Program has eight streams as follow:

+- Telecommunication Engineering

+- Electrical Power and Energy Engineering

+- Photonic and Electronic Engineering

+- Control Engineering

+- Multimedia and Information Engineering

+- Security of Information Network Engineering

+- Telecommunication Management

+- Electrical Power and Energy Management

+The Metallurgy & Material Engineering Doctoral Program has two streams as follow:

+- Corrosion and Protection - Material Engineering and Manufacture Process

+The Chemical Engineering Doctoral Program has five streams as follow:

+- Industry Catalist

+- · Gas Management

+- Product Design and Chemical Process

+- Environmental Protection and Work Safety

+- Gas Technology

+The Industrial Engineering Doctoral Program has two streams as follow:

+- Rekayasa Kualitas Manufaktur - Rekayasa Sistem Jasa

+12 Graduate Profiles:

+FTUI Doctoral Program Graduates haves the capabilities of demonstrating expansion, novelty breakthrough in research in the engineering or architecture field in accordance to certain stream or sub-stream.
 The FTUI Doctoral Program prepares student to work in academic and research in accordance to their own stream; dedicate their expertise in research laboratory, industry or government institution; or create a business based on their innovation.

-Graduates are able to posess the following skill: Be able to show expertise in the engineering or architecture discipline; Be able to uphold the academic and research ethics; Be able to work collaboratively in research; Be able to position themselves as leader in their community; Be able to communicate well in their community and build networks; Be able to demonstrate individual live skill in connection to human relationship; Be able to demonstrate attitude, behavior and way of thinking which support their success in society.
+Graduates are able to posess the following skill:

+- Be able to show expertise in the engineering or architecture discipline; - Be able to uphold the academic and research ethics; - Be able to work collaboratively in research; - Be able to position themselves as leader in their community; - Be able to communicate well in their community and build networks; - Be able to demonstrate individual live skill in connection to human relationship; - Be able to demonstrate attitude, behavior and way of thinking which support their success in society.